xiaohai0520/Algorithm/huahua/readme.md

 1.dfs. from the start to end, when meet alpha, split into two case, when get the end, add into array.
 2.bfs. space to start, and iter the String, when alpha,add two case into array.replace the array. it likes two for.
 3.Extend. put S in the array, iter it from 0 when alpha, extend the swapcase for each one.
+#### 996. Number of Squareful Arrays
+dfs Same as the permutationII just need to add an additional condition to satify the square.

+### List3  Generate Parentheses
+#### 22. Generate Parentheses
+backtracking.
+Care about the number of left and right.